xames3/smart/docs/source/projects/xsnumpy.rst

             dtype = globals()[dtype]
         self._dtype = dtype

-The size of each element in the array is calculated based on the provided data type.
-I wrote a handy function, ``_convert_dtype`` to fetch the appropriate size of the data type (in a ``short`` format), and the last value is used to determine the item size.

-This is super important for calculating memory layout and strides!
+Now, the size of each element in the array.
+I wrote a neat little function called ``_convert_dtype``.
+Its job?
+To fetch the size of the given data type in its shortest format.
+This is super important for calculating memory layout and strides.

 .. code-block:: python
     :linenos:

         self._itemsize = int(_convert_dtype(dtype, "short")[-1])

-Now, if ``buffer`` is ``None``, the array is initialized without an external memory buffer.
+Right, on to the ``buffer``.
+If no ``buffer`` was provided, the array was initialised without an external memory buffer.
 In this case:

 - The offset must be zero
 - Strides must also be ``None``

-The constructor calculates the strides.
-The strides is nothing but steps between consecutive elements in memory.
+The constructor would then calculate the strides, which, put simply, are just the number of bytes between consecutive elements in memory.

 .. code-block:: python
     :linenos: